idrl-lab/idrlnet/docs/user/get_started/tutorial.rst

 6. :ref:`Parameterized poisson equation <Parameterized Poisson>`.
 The example introduces how to train a surrogate with parameters.
 7. :ref:`Variational Minimization <Variational Minimization>`.
 The example introduces how to solve variational minimization problems.
 8. :ref:`Volterra integral differential equation <Volterra Integral Differential Equation>`.
 The example introduces the way to solve IDEs.
-9. :ref:`Navier-Stokes equation <Navier-Stokes equation>`.
+9. :ref:`Navier-Stokes equation <Navier-Stokes equations>`.
 The example introduces how to use the LBFGS optimizer.
-10. :ref:`Deepritz method <Deepritz method>`.
+10. :ref:`Deepritz method <Deepritz>`.
 The example introduces the way to solve PDEs with the Deepritz method.